oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

     -   **Security list**- For each subnet, you can create security rules that specify the source, destination, and type of traffic that must be allowed in and out of the subnet.
     -   **Route table**- Virtual route tables contain rules to route traffic from subnets to destinations outside a VCN, typically through gateways.
 -   **Data Lakehouse Platform** - A data lakehouse is a modern, open architecture that enables you to store, understand, and analyze all your data.
 It combines the power and richness of data warehouses with the breadth and flexibility of the most popular open source data lake technologies.
 Main Lakehouse components for this workload:
     -   **Autonomous Data Warehouse** - Oracle Autonomous Data Warehouse (ADW) is a fully managed, preconfigured data warehouse environment.
 After provisioning, you can scale the number of CPU cores or the storage capacity of the database at any time without impacting availability or performance.
 ADW can also virtualize data that resides on Object Storage as external tables and hybrid partitioned tables so data consumption derived from other data sources can seamlessly be consumed and joined with the warehouse data.
 Furthermore one can also leverage Object Storage as a tier of cold storage, if needed, and move part of the historical data from the warehouse into object storage and then consume it seamlessly via Hybrid Partitioned Tables.
 ADW can also take advantage of the metadata stored on the Data Catalog, meaning, it can consume metadata previously harvested, in order to support external tables creation without the need to explicitly define manually all metadata needed for creating those tables; it even synchs automatically the metadata updates in the Data Catalog with the external tables definition to keep consistency overtime, simplify management and reduce effort.
-For ${doc.customer.name} two ADW instances will be provisioned one for Production and the other for Dev/Test environment, both will have private end-points.
+For A Company Making Everything two ADW instances will be provisioned one for Production and the other for Dev/Test environment, both will have private end-points.
     -   **Object Storage** - is a cloud native, highly scalable and resilient storage that will be used to support the data lake to store any type of data, be it relational or non-relational.
 Object Storage can be leveraged by a variety of clients and processing engines and effectively.
 -   **OCI Data Integration** - is a serverless, no code, fully managed ETL service that will be used to develop and execute the data integration pipelines that ingest data from data sources as micro batches or batches, transform that data leveraging Spark and persists the data on the targets, on this case, Autonomous Data Warehouse.
 It will be used to support any ETL needed on the data platform and to capture data from the majority of the systems based on Oracle DB and MS SQL, recent versions.
-OCI Data Integration is used in ${doc.customer.name} for data ingestion processes that load the HR Analytics data model.
+OCI Data Integration is used in A Company Making Everything for data ingestion processes that load the HR Analytics data model.
 There will be two OCI DI workspaces, one for each environment.
 -   **Oracle Analytics Cloud** - OAC is a scalable and secure cloud service that provides a full set of capabilities to explore and perform collaborative analytics for you, your workgroup, and your enterprise.
 With Oracle Analytics Cloud you also get flexible service management capabilities, including fast setup, easy scaling and patching, and automated lifecycle management.
 There will be two OAC instances, one for each environment, both with private end-points.
 -   **Data Catalog**, ready to use when the tenancy is created.
--   **OCI Data Flow** and **OCI Data Science** are available to ${doc.customer.name}'s data scientists and data analysts.
+-   **OCI Data Flow** and **OCI Data Science** are available to A Company Making Everything's data scientists and data analysts.
 They will create Data Science projects or Data Flow applications whenever they need.

 ### Management and Monitoring